 Let's talk nutrients!
 Sounds complicated, right?
 Well, we won’t lie, there are a lot of factors involved in giving plants the ideal combination of nitrogen, phosphorus, potassium, and other necessary nutrients.
-The good news is that getting it right in the Leafy Green Machine™ is actually pretty easy!
+The good news is that getting it right in the Leafy Green Machine™ is easy!

 The secret to a successful Leafy Green Machine™ starts with the perfect container.
 After this, our manufacturing team adds key environmental control components to guarantee year-round crop production.
 The following features are standard to all our farms.